Bever family murders

+2015 familicide in Oklahoma, U.S.

-The Broken Arrow murders, otherwise known as the Bever family massacre, were a familicide and mass stabbing that occurred on July 22, 2015, in Broken Arrow, Oklahoma, US.
-The perpetrators, Robert and Michael Bever, murdered their parents and three siblings, and attempted to murder another sister.
-It was the deadliest crime and mass murder in the city of Broken Arrow, until a murder-suicide in October 2022 which killed eight people.
+On July 22, 2015, two teenage brothers, Robert and Michael Bever, attacked their family members at their home in Broken Arrow, Oklahoma, United States, with knives.
+The brothers murdered their parents, three of their younger siblings, and injured one of their younger sisters.
+Their youngest sibling, who was 2-years-old at the time of the murders, was uninjured.
+It was the deadliest crime and mass murder in the city of Broken Arrow, until a murder–suicide in October 2022 which killed eight people.

-Daniel Bever (age 12) called 9-1-1, saving the lives of his sisters Autumn (2) and Crystal (13) by alerting authorities.
-During the call, the assailants ambushed Daniel in his room and he was subsequently murdered.
-Crystal, one of the two survivors, identified two of her older brothers, 18-year-old Robert and 16-year-old Michael, as the assailants.
+12-year-old Daniel Bever called 9-1-1, saving the lives of his 2-year-old and 13-year-old sisters by alerting authorities.
+During the call, the brothers ambushed Daniel in his room and murdered him.
+The older surviving sister, Crystal, identified two of her older brothers, 18-year-old Robert and 16-year-old Michael, as the attackers.
 The brothers were subsequently arrested and charged with five counts of first-degree murder and one count of assault and battery with intent to murder.
 Robert Bever was sentenced to life in prison without the possibility of parole.
-Michael Bever was sentenced to life in prison with the possibility of parole.
+Michael Bever was sentenced to life in prison with the possibility of parole after 225 years.
+The brothers plotted to commit a shooting spree after killing their family with the goal of outdoing previous mass murderers.

-Perpetrators
+Background

-Robert Davis Bever (born September 17, 1996) and Michael John Bever (born November 4, 1998) were American homeschool students who are currently serving life sentences for murdering their parents and three siblings on July 22, 2015.
+Robert Davis Bever (born September 17, 1996) and Michael John Bever (born November 4, 1998) were the eldest of seven children to David and April Bever.